oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   ...
   <group_defn_n>
 ```
-##### Example

 The following example shows the definition of three Compute nodes in the
 node_templates section of a service_template as well as the grouping of
 two of the Compute nodes in a group server_group_1.
 ```
 node_templates:
   server1:
-    type: tosca.nodes.Compute
+    type: Compute
     # more details ...
   server2:
-    type: tosca.nodes.Compute
+    type: Compute
     # more details ...
   server3:
-    type: tosca.nodes.Compute
+    type: Compute
     # more details ...
 groups:
   # server2 and server3 are part of the same group
   server_group_1:
-    type: tosca.groups.Root
+    type: Root
     members: [ server2, server3 ]
 ```
-#### policies
+### 6.9.8 Policy Definitions

-The policies section allows for declaring policies that can be applied
+The `policies` section of a service template allows for declaring
-to entities in the service template.
+policies that can be applied to entities in the service template.

-##### Grammar

 The grammar of the policies section is as follows:
 ```